 Bureau of Dog Law Enforcement

-The Bureau of Dog Law Enforcement is responsible for ensuring the welfare of breeding dogs and puppies in commercial breeding kennels.
-The office also regulates activities pertaining to dogs that are classified as dangerous, and oversees annual licensure and rabies vaccinations for dogs.
+The bureau does this by ensuring the welfare of breeding dogs and puppies in kennels.
+They also regulate activities pertaining to dogs that are classified as dangerous and oversee annual licensure and rabies vaccinations for dogs.

 State dog wardens also pick up and transport stray dogs to shelters and if licensed, there’s a higher chance they’ll get reunited with their family.
 The bureau disburses funds to shelters that take in and hold stray dogs, as well.

 Senate Bill 746 - Dog Law Modernization

 Thanks to the work of Senator Vogel and Senate Agriculture Committee, Senate Bill 746, Dog Law Modernization, is under consideration.
 Senate Bill 746 is designed to amend the Dog Law Act of 1982 and update the language to better serve and protect Pennsylvanians and their pets.
 View Senate Bill 746 here.

 For an overview of Senate Bill 746 and to understand the necessary changes that the bill will bring to the Dog Law Act of 1982, please view the Overview of SB 746 here.